mnahmias/intro-js/slides/intro-js.md

 ##Strings

 * Stores textual information
-* String literal is surrounded by quotes
+* Strings are surrounded by quotes
 <br/><br/>
 ```'How is the weather today?'```
 <br/><br/>